-Technology Supported versions Notes Language version 3.9.X: First supported agent was 4.2.0 3.8.X: First supported agent was 2.8.0 3.7.X: First supported agent was 1.5.0 3.6.X: First supported agent was 1.0.0 3.5.X: First supported agent was 1.0.0 2.7.X: First supported agent was 1.0.0 Contrast supports Python Long-Term Support (LTS) versions in bugfix and security status as well as the 2.7 version.
+Technology Supported versions Notes Language version 3.9.X: First supported agent was 4.2.0 3.8.X: First supported agent was 2.8.0 3.7.X: First supported agent was 1.5.0 Contrast supports Python Long-Term Support (LTS) versions in bugfix and security status.
 Support for Python versions is shifted as the working group shifts its LTS window.
-Not supported: 3.4.X: Last supported agent was 1.10.0 Application frameworks Bottle: 0.11, 0.12 Django: 1.X, 2.X and 3.X Django Rest Framework: 3.7 and later Falcon: 2.X and 3.X (Python 3 only) Flask: 0.10 - 0.12, 1.X, 2.X Pyramid: 1.4.5, 1.9 and 1.10.X The Python agent is meant to be WSGI compatible.
+Not supported: • 3.6.X, 3.5X and 2.7.X: Last supported agent was 4.14.3 Application frameworks Bottle: 0.11, 0.12 Django: 1.X, 2.X and 3.X Django Rest Framework: 3.7 and later Falcon: 2.X and 3.X (Python 3 only) Flask: 0.10 - 0.12, 1.X, 2.X Pyramid: 1.10.X and 2.X FastAPI: 0.68 - 0.70 The Python agent is meant to be WSGI compatible.
 It may be compatible to other WSGI applications as long as the guidelines are followed.
+The Agent is also ASGI compatible for the FastAPI framework only.
+FastAPI and Starlette (on which FastAPI depends) are relatively new libraries that are undergoing continuous development changes which may break Contrast support.
+FastAPI states that development moves quickly.
+Contrast will maintain support up to the stated version and update documentation when new support is released.
 Processor architecture The agent is tested on x86_64 It may work on other architectures but it isn't officially supported.
-Web servers gunicorn 20.0.XuWSGI 2.0.14 - 2.0.X Databases Mongo (pymongo) MySQL (PyMySQL and mysql-connector) PostgreSQL (psycopg2) SQLite3 (sqlite3 and pysqlite2) Object-relational mapping databases (ORM) Flask-SQLAlchemySQLAlchemy
+Web servers gunicorn 20.0.X uWSGI 2.0.14 - 2.0.X Uvicorn: 0.14 and later Databases Mongo (pymongo) MySQL (PyMySQL and mysql-connector) PostgreSQL (psycopg2) SQLite3 (sqlite3 and pysqlite2) Object-relational mapping databases (ORM) Flask-SQLAlchemySQLAlchemy